 Often I’m asked why installing a Windows Installer patch (MSP) takes as long or longer to install than the target product (MSI).
 While this isn’t always the case for every patch, it’s certainly possible for a number of reasons.
+It may also come as a surprise that the size of the patch can have little to do with the time to install the patch.

 Shared components define shared resources.
 It might seem obvious, but it’s important to understand that whatever you do to a shared resource during the installation of one product affects those same resources for any other product.
-For example,
+For example, when upgrading one product to update files shared with another product,

 Major upgrades are Windows Installer products that can be installed like any other product with the added benefit of removing one ore more related products.
 For example, version 2 of a product can be installed on a clean machine, or on a machine with version 1 already installed and will remove version 1.